spextat0r/LSA-Reaper/README.md

 ```

 ## Methodology
 LSA-Reaper will begin by ping sweeping all provided IPs or IP ranges for alive hosts.
 LSA-Reaper will then create a SMB share with a random username and password that will act as the exfiltration point.
-LSA-Reaper will then execute the net use command on the victim machine via wmiexec or atexec to make the victim machine mount the share as a network drive and then execute msbuild to execute the payload which will dump LSA and save it to the mounted SMB share.
+LSA-Reaper will then execute the net use command on the victim machine via wmiexec or atexec to make the victim machine mount the share as a network drive and then execute msbuild, regsvr32, or an EXE file to execute the payload which will dump LSA and save it to the mounted SMB share.

 ## Usage
 ```